Sam-Osian/PFD-toolkit/docs/index.md

  * Widespread miscategorisation of reports, creating research limitations

-As a result, valuable insights often ends up buried beneath months or even years of manual admin.
-Researchers are forced to sift through thousands of reports, one-by-one, wrestle with absent metadata, and code themes by hand.
+As a result, valuable insights often end up buried beneath months or even years of manual admin.
+Researchers are forced to sift through hundreds or even thousands of reports one-by-one, wrestle with absent metadata, and code themes by hand.

 ### Our solution